Billy Sims

 Billy Ray Sims (born September 18, 1955) is an American former professional football player who was a running back for five seasons with the Detroit Lions of the National Football League (NFL) from 1980 to 1984.
 Sims played college football for the Oklahoma Sooners, earning consensus All-American honors twice, and winning the Heisman Trophy in 1978.
 He was selected by the Lions with first overall pick of the 1980 NFL draft.
 After three Pro Bowl selections, his career was prematurely ended by a knee injury suffered in 1984.

 Sims was the last Oklahoma player taken number one overall in the NFL draft until quarterback Sam Bradford was taken first in the 2010 draft.

 Sims was nicknamed "Kung Fu Billy Sims" by ESPN's Chris Berman, following a game between the Lions and the Houston Oilers.
 In the NFL Films highlight, rather than be tackled during a rushing attempt, Sims ran at, jumped, and, while fully airborne, kicked Oilers cornerback Steve Brown in the head.

-Early life and education
+Early life

-Sims was born in St. Louis, Missouri.
+Sims was born in St. Louis, Missouri, and grew up in the Pruitt-Igoe public housing project.
 In eighth grade, he moved to Hooks, Texas, to live with his grandmother.
 Sims initially played baseball and grew up a St. Louis Cardinals fan.
 He showed no interest in football until moving to Texas.

 In three years of varsity football at Hooks High School, he rushed 1,128 times, setting a state record at the time that is currently second behind Robert Strait, for 7,738 yards, including 441 carries in 1973, another state record at the time, currently tied for second behind Ketric Sanford.
 Sims' 38 games with 100 yards or more rushing from 1972 to 1974 is tied for third in all-time Texas high school records with Ken Hall and Steve Worster and behind Robert Strait's 41 games, and Wes Danaher's 43 100-yard games.